 I’m a huge fan of breathing new life into long-lost materials, and I’ve been making found object art pieces like these since I was a kid.
+This engaging process art activity appeals to makers of all ages, making it a great building project for families, multi-age classrooms, and adults.

 Last weekend my friend, Danielle, and were in Napa to lead a fun, fast-paced Maker Session at the California Association of Museums annual conference.

-The kits carried similar materials, but the nature of collecting found objects meant that each maker box was unique.
+The tinkering kits carried similar materials, but the nature of collecting found objects meant that each maker box was unique.
 I’ll share images from the workshop with a close-up on how adults interpreted these materials shortly, but I thought you might be interested in seeing what kids made of these.

 My kids were my prototype testers, after all.